 What do you think of when you hear the word "eternity"?
 Forever?
 For all time?
 Everlasting?
 Immortality?
 Yes, in fact, these are all synonyms for the beautiful word, eternity.
 In this way, an eternity ring almost immediately gives one a positive feeling that encompasses love and meaningfulness.

-An eternity ring is a piece of jewellery that has no beginning and no end… hence the name "eternity".
+This ring is a piece of jewellery that has no beginning and no end… hence the name "eternity".
 It's usually a metal ring made of gold, white gold, or platinum, and is oftentimes decorated with diamonds or gemstones.

-A pro of choosing a full eternity ring is the fact that the piece of jewellery can spin around freely and still display a lovely band of stones.
+A pro of choosing a full ring is the fact that the piece of jewellery can spin around freely and still display a lovely band of stones.
 It also adds that extra touch of luxury and sparkle.
-A half eternity ring too has its pros, and is merely a question of comfortableness, budget, and style.
+A half ring too has its pros, and is merely a question of comfortableness, budget, and style.

 Yet, just as things continue to change, there are many couples who have used an eternity ring as their wedding ring.
 This ring is then given to their bride at the altar.
-It is sometimes worn on the same finger along with one's engagement and wedding ring, but some opt to split them across the ring fingers on both hands.
+It is sometimes worn on the same finger along with one's engagement and wedding ring.
+But some opt to split them across the ring fingers on both hands.
 Find more information on wedding rings in our article "15 Important Things to Consider When Choosing a Wedding Ring".

 This lovely tradition goes back to the ancient Egyptian times, around 2000 B.C.
 It was seen as a way in which to symbolise eternity, with the hole in the middle being a passage into the future.